 - Cloth for cleaning purposes

-Keeping the treadmill clean is the key to make sure it works in the best possible manner.
+Keeping the treadmill clean is the key to making sure it works in the best possible manner.
 We recommend getting your treadmill checked by a professional every 8-10 months; it’ll help you make the most of your machine.